mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/ledger_signer.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Ledger Signer implements the Signer interface of Taquito, allowing you to sign operation from a Ledger Nano device.
+The Ledger Signer implements the Signer interface of Webmavryk, allowing you to sign operation from a Ledger Nano device.

 :::note
 You need to have the [Mavryk Wallet app](https://support.ledger.com/hc/en-us/articles/360016057774-Mavryk-MVRK-) installed and opened on your Ledger device when using the Ledger Signer.